xiaoyong/2048-Qt/README.md

 ### Linux

 The Qt libraries (version >= 5.2.1) are required.
-Make sure that they are installed on you system.
+Make sure that they are installed on your system.

 ### Arch Linux